Teresa Marinovic: Constitutional Convention (2021−22)

 On 4 July 2021, Marinovic was invested as constituent.
 Nevertheless, that day was marked by riots outside the Pereira Palace, groups she harshly criticized and about –recording in live by Instagram through her cellphone– she had a tense debate with future president of the Convention Elisa Loncón, who told Marinovic "why did you come here to provoke?".

 Days later, in the fourth session of the convention, she clashed again with the now president Loncón on Loncón's statements about the death of the Mapuche Weichafe Pablo Marchant in Carahue, who died in a confrontation with Carabineros de Chile.
 Marinovic reminded that Loncón "is the president of the all Convention" and that her 'debatable' opinions were unnecessary.
 Likewise, Marinovic has called Machi Francisca Linconao a "dictator".
 Then, in the tense ninth session of 20 July (due to the issue of human rights), she directly criticized to Linconao for speaking in Mapudungun and not in Spanish.
 Because to all of that, Marinovic was criticized by constituents like Ramona Reyes (Socialist Party), who considered Marinovic as a racist person.
 Later, the same day, she was faced by the constituent Valentina Miranda (Communist Party), who told Marinovic to "keep that intolerance" to herself.
 Besides, Miranda assured said that to her in representation of who are of Mapuche descent, reason why –according her– she wore the Colo-Colo T-shirt.

-Two days after the controversy with Linconao, the centre-right constituent Hernán Larraín Matte (Evópoli) stated that: "I told Teresa Marinovic that I did not agree with the provocation she made". and that «all deserve respect».
+Two days after the controversy with Linconao, the centre-right constituent Hernán Larraín Matte (Evópoli) stated that: "I told Teresa Marinovic that I did not agree with the provocation she made". and that "all deserve respect".
 Elapsed the controversy, on 29 July, she received a gift from the poet Felipe Cussen: a Mapudungun dictionary for that "together let's learn this beautiful language"; she took the present with humor and published herself smiling with the dictionary on her Instagram account.

-On 3 August 2021, she generated controversy after getting into a shouting match with Jaime Bassa, the vicepresident of the convention.
+On 3 August 2021, she generated controversy after getting into a shouting match with Jaime Bassa, the vice president of the convention.

 Personal life

-She has nine sons of her first marriage, which she divorced.
+She had nine children, six daughters and three sons, who were born during her first marriage, which ended in divorce.

-Her current couple is the lawyer Enrique Alcalde Rodríguez, member of the Supreme Court of Chile.
+Her current partner is the lawyer Enrique Alcalde Rodríguez, member of the Supreme Court of Chile.